bertilmuth/being/README.md

 The `createAggregateRoot()` creates the initial instance of the aggregate root, before any messages have been processed.

-The `responseMessage()`message creates a response to a GET request.
+The `responseMessage()` method creates a response to a GET request.

 The `incomingMessageHandlers()` handle incoming commands and publish service internal events.
-Being transparenly persists these events, by default to [Apache Cassandra](https://cassandra.apache.org/).
+Being transparently persists these events, by default to [Apache Cassandra](https://cassandra.apache.org/).

-The `internalEventHandlers()` handle each event, and produce a new version of the aggregate root.
+The `internalEventHandlers()` handle each event, and publish an updated version of the aggregate root.
-Use `.system()` instead of `.systemPublish` for mutuable state.
-In that case, no new version of the aggregate root is published.
+Use `.system()` instead of `.systemPublish` for mutuable state (see the [counter sample](https://github.com/bertilmuth/being-samples/blob/main/counter/counter-impl/src/main/java/org/requirementsascode/being/counter/impl/CounterBehavior.java)'s behavior as example).

 ``` java
 class GreetUserBehavior extends AggregateBehavior<Greeting>{